Treats high blood pressure and fluid retention (edema). This medicine is a diuretic (water pill).

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using a blood thinner (such as warfarin, Coumadin®), cholestyramine (Questran®), colestipol (Colestid®), lithium (Eskalith®, Lithobid®), methenamine, norepinephrine, tubocurarine, pain or arthritis medicine (such as aspirin, Advil®, Aleve®, Indocin®, Motrin®, Orudis®, Relafen®, or Voltaren®), or a steroid medicine (such as cortisone, dexamethasone, prednisone, or Medrol®), or low-salt milk.
-Tell your doctor if you are using insulin, diabetes medicines that you take by mouth (such as glyburide, metformin, Actos®, Avandia®, Glucotrol®, Glucovance®), narcotic pain relievers, phenobarbital, or other sedatives.
+- Make sure your doctor knows if you are also using amantadine (Symmetrel®), amiodarone (Cordarone®), cholestyramine (Questran®), colestipol (Colestid®), digoxin (Lanoxin®), lithium, pain or arthritis medicine (such as aspirin, Advil®, Aleve®, Indocin®, Motrin®, Orudis®, Relafen®, Voltaren®), steroids (such as cortisone, prednisone), or low-salt milk.

 - Do not drink alcohol while you are using this medicine.